-Students who have not performed well on local (easyCBM reading screener, Next Step Guided Reading Inventory, Aimsweb math probes and i-Ready math diagnostic) and state assessments (Georgia Milestones or Georgia Kindergarten Inventory of Developing Skills) are identified and provided additional instructional resources and support to enable them to obtain the necessary academic skills to reach grade level performance in the shortest possible time.
+Students who perform below grade level expectations on local (standards-based report cards, easyCBM reading screener, and i-Ready math diagnostic) and state assessments (Georgia Milestones or Georgia Kindergarten Inventory of Developing Skills) are identified and provided additional instructional resources and support to enable them to obtain the necessary academic skills to reach grade level performance in the shortest possible time.

-Services are provided in a variety of models: an augmented instructional co-teaching model where the EIP teacher comes into the regular classroom to work collaboratively with the other teacher to serve EIP students in small groups; an innovative model where the number of students is lower than other classrooms and specific supports are put in place to provide supplemental instruction; and the pull-out model where EIP students work in a small group with the EIP teacher outside of the regular classroom to address their learning needs.
+Services are provided in a variety of models: an augmented instructional co-teaching model where the EIP teacher comes into the classroom and works collaboratively to serve EIP students in small groups; an innovative model where the number of students is lower than other classrooms and specific supports are put in place to provide supplemental instruction; and the pull-out model where EIP students work in a small group with the EIP teacher outside of the regular classroom to address their learning needs.